INSRapperswil/segment-routing-ch-content/content/english/ins/contact-us/_index.md

 subtitle: ""
 # This is the meta description used by search engines (see https://moz.com/learn/seo/meta-description)
 # Recommended length: 50–160 characters (Google truncates snippets to ~155–160 characters)
-description: "Contact us at the INS Institute for Networked Solutions of the OST – Eastern Switzerland University of Applied Sciences."
+description: "Contact us at the INS Institute for Network and Security of the OST – Eastern Switzerland University of Applied Sciences."
 draft: false
 type: contact-us